Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - While stress is not an illness, excessive stress if not recognised and addressed can lead to serious illness such as depression.
 If stress is affecting your ability to work and prepare for your progression exam or final viva you should speak to your Director of Studies in the first instance to discuss strategies for preparing for the viva.

-- If you are approaching the final assessment period then you may find a mock viva useful.
+- If you are approaching the final assessment period, then you may find a mock viva useful.
 Speak to your Director of Studies about arranging this.
 Remember, however, that there is no guarantee that the questions you are asked in the mock will come up in the real viva.

 - There are also sessions about the progression exam and final assessment which you can attend during your registration as part of the Graduate School’s programme of PGR Skills Development Workshops.

-- If you have already submitted for final assessment and are getting ready for your viva the Graduate School Skills Development Team have sets of viva preparation cards which you can borrow to help your preparations.
+- If you have already submitted for final assessment and are getting ready for your viva, the Graduate School Skills Development Team have sets of viva preparation cards which you can borrow to help your preparations.

-- You can also find advice about managing your stress levels on the University student health and wellbeing web pages, as well as a link to the University Wellbeing Service who can provide 1:1 help and support.
+- You can also find advice about managing your stress levels on the University student health and wellbeing web pages, as well as a link to the University Wellbeing Service who can provide one-to-one help and support.
 You can also drop into the Graduate School Office in room 3E37 for general advice and guidance and a friendly ear.

-Part 7b Parental Leave for postgraduate researchers
+Part 7b Parental leave for postgraduate researchers

 - All PGRs are entitled to 12 months maternity leave.
 The PGR can apply for this via the normal suspension procedure (Personal Circumstances) and can be given up to 1 year suspension from their registration;